 Addressing bylaw enforcement in Surrey

 We aim to foster a fair and equitable community for all Surrey residents.
-Discover the critical issues we're tackling to improve bylaw enforcement protocols and how your involvement can make a difference.
-Join us in advocating for positive change.

 Surrey’s own bylaw enforcement already applies a corroboration requirement to barking dog complaints, providing an existing precedent.
 In this model, a complaint from a single resident is not sufficient to trigger formal enforcement; a minimum of two independent neighbour reports is required.